Resolving the Scales of the Quark-Gluon Plasma with Energy Correlators

 There are two competing angular scales, $\theta_{\rm L}$ and $\theta_{\rm c}$, which become relevant for our analysis.
 We therefore expect qualitatively different behaviours depending on which one is larger.
 Splittings with $\theta\gtrsim\theta_{\rm c}$ are resolved by the medium, meaning that the colour coherence of the daughter partons is broken and therefore can interact with the medium independently, while splittings with $\theta<\theta_{\rm c}$ are not resolved and therefore their medium modification is much smaller.
 When $\theta_{\rm L}\gg\theta_{\rm c}$ all in-medium emissions are resolved by the medium and $\theta_{\rm c}$ is no longer relevant.
 We refer to this regime as the decoherent limit (DC).
 In the opposite case, $\theta_{\rm L}\ll\theta_{\rm c}$, there is an angular region in which emissions do occur inside the medium but are not fully resolved, which translates into a small but non-zero medium induced contribution.
 We refer to this limit as partially coherent (PC).

 \emph{Numerical Evaluation.}---In Fig.~\ref{fig:EEC100GeV} we present the numerical evaluation of Eq.~\eqref{eq:masterequation} with $n=1$ and fixing $g^{(n)}=1$, which is a good first approximation away from the $\theta\rightarrow 0$ divergence.
 The results with $n=2$ are qualitatively the same as for $n=1$.
 The parameters ($E,L,\hat{q}$) have been chosen such as the left panel of Fig.~\ref{fig:EEC100GeV} corresponds to the DC while the right panel to the PC limit.
 All curves satisfy our expectation of being near identical to the vacuum result for small angles and having an excess due to medium-induced radiation at large angles.
 The onset angle $\theta_{\rm on}$ above which the medium-jet curves deviate from the vacuum curve seems to be independent of $\hat q$ both in the DC and PC scenarios, but for larger angles the shape of the curves seems to vary in a different way for the two regimes when $\hat q$ varies.
 In order to quantify these observations, we performed numerical analyses for 242 other sets of the parameters with $E \in [50,700]$~GeV, $L \in [0.2,10]$~fm, and $\hat{q} \in [1,3]$~GeV$^2$fm$^{-1}$ to extract the scaling behaviour of $\theta_{\rm on}$ and $\theta_{\rm peak}$, the position of the peak in the medium enhancement, in the PC and DC regimes.
 In both limits, and for both $n=1\&2$, the onset angle was found to scale as $\theta_{\rm on} \sim \theta_{\TT{L}}^{1 \pm 0.1}$, this was very robust against the extraction procedure.
-In the DC limit for both $n=1\&2$, the peak position was found to scale as
+In the DC limit for both $n=1\&2$, the peak position was found to scale as \be \theta^{\rm DC }_{\rm peak}\sim E^{-0.86\pm 0.1} L^{0.21 \pm 0.1} \hat{q}^{0.36 \pm 0.1}\,. \ee In the PC limit, for both $n=1\&2$, \be \theta^{\rm PC}_{\rm peak}\sim E^{-0.54\pm 0.1} L^{-0.31 \pm 0.1} \hat{q}^{0.09 \pm 0.1}\,. \ee Note the scalings of $\theta_{\rm on},\theta^{\rm DC}_{\rm peak },\theta^{\rm PC}_{\rm peak }$ are all dimensionally correct.
+This was not imposed in our fits and its emergence is an indication of their robustness.
+We note that the best extraction of $\theta^{\mathrm{DC}}_{\mathrm{peak}},\theta^{\mathrm{PC}}_{\mathrm{peak}}$ was achieved from $\Sigma^{(2)}$ where a slightly sharper peak is observed.
+We expect the change of scaling between the DC and PC regimes could be accessed experimentally with jets at different centralities at RHIC and at the LHC.